andrewmk/BangleLife/README.md

 # BangleLife
-Conway's Life on the Bangle.js smartwatch
+Conway's Life on the Bangle.js smartwatch.

+Press a button to restart.